Home » Posts tagged 'Technology' (Page 3)

 5 Big Ideas in AI

-What all K–12 students should learn about AI is outlined in these guidelines.
-All of the projects in this guide reveal light on one or more of the initial four fundamental ideas — perception, representation and reasoning, learning, and natural interaction.
+These guidelines outline what all K–12 students should learn about AI.
+All of the projects in this guide shed light on one or more of the initial four fundamental ideas: perception, representation and reasoning, learning, and natural interaction.

 The development of AI-related projects in K–12 classrooms can also be framed by the ISTE Standards and Computational Thinking Competencies.
-In order to prosper, develop, and contribute in a global, interconnected, and dynamic society, K–12 students must possess the knowledge and abilities outlined in the ISTE Standards for Students.
+To prosper, develop, and contribute in a global, interconnected, and dynamic society, K–12 students must possess the knowledge and abilities outlined in the ISTE Standards for Students.

-This video brings up great points about how to us ChatGPT in the classroom
+This video brings up excellent points about how to use ChatGPT in the classroom

 Thanks for reading and watching!